luizjanela/olympic/README.md

 	}
 	```

-###4.
-Competition Ranking.
+###Competition Ranking.
 Reads the Ranking of the Athletes in a Competition.
 	URL
 	http://localhost/competition/{id}/ranking/ [GET]
 	Output JSON